OtwakO/ai-series-renamer/README.md

-use .env file in root directory to set environment variables or set in docker-compose.yml file:
+Create .env file in root directory to set environment variables or set in docker-compose.yml file:

 ```
 GEMINI_API_KEY=your_gemini_api_key